-Medical Assistant with EKG and Venipuncture
+Medical Assistant

 Licensing Body: National Center for Competency Testing (NCCT)

 - 1. HS graduation (or equivalent) - 2.
 Graduation from an NCCT-approved MA program within the last 10 years; OR - 3.
 Two years of qualifying full-time employment (4160 hrs.) or equivalent part-time employment as an MA within the last 10 years